DEV Community

 Image description

-The observed increase in latency in this short duration run can be attributed to the TCP Timeout, which is set at 15 seconds.
-This concerns the first read or write operation for each tablet that had its Raft Leader located on the node that is temporarily unreachable.
+The observed increase in latency in this short-duration run can be attributed to the TCP Timeout, which is set at 15 seconds.
+This concerns the first read or write operation for each tablet with its Raft Leader located on the temporarily unreachable node.
 Importantly, this delay does not result in application errors or timeouts.
 Subsequently, the reads and writes are directed towards the newly elected Leaders.

 Image description

-Should the network be reestablished within a 15-minute window (which can be tested using docker network connect), the tablet peers will synchronize to regain alignment, leading to the election of new Leaders for load rebalancing.
-However, if the network remains disconnected beyond this timeframe, new peers will initiate bootstrapping on the available nodes, to reach 3 replicas per tablet and no peers in the node that is down for more than 15 minutes:
+Should the network be re-established within a 15-minute window (which can be tested using docker network connect), the tablet peers will synchronize to regain alignment, leading to the election of new Leaders for load rebalancing.
+However, suppose the network remains disconnected beyond this timeframe.
+In that case, new peers will initiate bootstrapping on the available nodes to reach three replicas per tablet and no peers in the node that is down for more than 15 minutes:

 Image description